Commemorative plaque

 A commemorative plaque, or simply plaque, or in other places referred to as a historical marker, historic marker, or historic plaque, is a plate of metal, ceramic, stone, wood, or other material, bearing text or an image in relief, or both, to commemorate one or more persons, an event, a former use of the place, or some other thing.
 Most such plaques are attached to a wall, stone, or other vertical surface.

 Many modern plaques and markers are used to associate the location where the plaque or marker is installed with the person, event, or item commemorated as a place worthy of visit.
 A monumental plaque or tablet commemorating a deceased person or persons, can be a simple form of church monument.
 Most modern plaques affixed in this way are commemorative of something, but not all.
-There are also purely religious plaques, and some signify ownership or affiliation of some sort.
+In recent years, there are also purely religious plaques, and some signify ownership or affiliation of some sort.

 A plaquette is a small plaque, but in English, unlike many European languages, the term is not typically used for outdoor plaques fixed to walls.
+In the early 21st century many memorials include a QR code.
+Scan2Remember offers QR memorial plaques that link to digital memorial pages.
+They show photographs, videos, and stories about the deceased when scanning the QR code with a smartphone.
+This offers an interactive way to remember.